Exterior House Painting Pricing Guide

 Factors that affect exterior painting prices:

-The prices published here are only averages, and some things might affect the price from these ballpark estimates, such as:
+Some things might affect the price from these ballpark estimates, such as:

 -The height of your home is a factor because painting a first and second story is easier than painting a third or fourth story.
 High areas that require intricate ladder moves to reach will require more labor as well.